dsrhaslab/lazyfs/README.md

 Other parameters:

 - **fifo_path**: The absolute path where the faults FIFO should be created.
+- **fifo_path_completed**: If we plan to inject the clear cache fault synchronously, it is necessary to determine the completion of the `lazyfs::clear-cache` command execution.
+By specifying this parameter, a message will be written to another FIFO (`finished::clear-cache`), so that users can set up a reader process that waits before making any post-fault consistency checks.
 - **log_all_operations**: Whether to log all file system operations that LazyFS receives.
 - **logfile**: The log file for LazyFS's outputs.
 Fault acknowledgment is sent to `stdout` or to the `logfile`.